beeware/beeware-tutorial/docs/en/tutorial/tutorial-4.md

 We need to make the method `async` so that when we display the dialog, the rest of the application continues to run.
-Don't worry about this detail too much right now -we'll give a more detailed explanation in [Tutorial 8](tutorial-8.md).
+Don't worry about this detail too much right now - we'll give a more detailed explanation in [Tutorial 8](tutorial-8.md).

 This directs Toga to open a modal dialog box when the button is pressed.